 In 2018, we performed a second Phase 2 clinical trial of IV efgartigimod in 38 patients with ITP for which the full study data were published in the peer-reviewed journal, Hematology in December 2019.
 The Phase 3 program of IV efgartigimod, ADVANCE, was initiated in the fourth quarter of 2019 and will evaluate the potential of IV efgartigimod for both induction and maintenance of platelet response.
-The ADVANCE IV+SC Phase 3 trial in ITP is expected to start in the second half of 2020 and will evaluate IV efgartigimod for induction of platelet response and a fixed dose of SC efgartigimod for maintenance.
-An additional small confirmatory IV trial as part of our ITP program is expected to start in the first half of 2020.
+The ADVANCE SC Phase 3 trial in ITP has started in fourth quarter 2020 will evaluate the fixed dose of SC ENHANZE® efgartigimod.